Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-form-handling/react-form-handling.md

 ]}
 />

-Now that you know some of the React fundamentals, let's dive deeper and explain the React form and event handling.
+Now that you know some of the React fundamentals, let's dive deeper and add form input fields to our Todos application.
+From there, we will get to understand how we can handle an event in React.

+[In this guide](/blog/simple-guide-to-react-form/ "react form"), I have covered everything you need to get started with React form input.
+Take a quick look and understand how it works.

-Quick navigation – Overview of what you’ll learn in this part.
+For quick navigation – See an overview of what you’ll learn in this part.

 <TableOfContents />